emaloney/MBToolbox/README.md

 #### Importing Headers

-Note that with CocoaPods, you will need to reference Mockingbird Toolbox headers with “library header” import notation, eg.:
+When you integrate Mockingbird Toolbox using CocoaPods, you should reference header files using the “library header” import notation, eg.:

 ```objc
 	#import <MBToolbox/MBDebug.h>
 ```

+In the future, we may issue binary releases of Mockingbird Toolbox as iOS frameworks; using the notation above will allow you to seamlessly transition to using a framework.

 If you are not using CocoaPods and are instead copying the Mockingbird Toolbox source into your project directly, you will need to reference those headers with “user header” notation: